Toric Multivariate Gaussian Models from Symmetries in a Tree: Introduction

-\begin{theorem} Let $\T=(T,\Lambda_\T,Z(\T))$ be a colored phylogenetic tree with zeroed nodes and let~$\G = (G, \Lambda_\G)$ be its BMT-derived graph.
-If $\G$ is a vertex-regular block graph, then~$L_\T^{-1}=\L_\G^{-1}$ is a toric variety that vanishes on \(\sqrt{I_T+ \I_G + \I_{\overline{\G}}}\) under the linear transformation given by the $G$-derived Laplacian transformation (\ref{sec:g-derived-laplacian}).
-Monomial parametrizations are provided in (\ref{eqn:generalized path map}) and (\ref{eqn:generalized path map block}). \end{theorem} First, we show the case where no nodes are zeroed, so the graph $\G$ is complete and vertex-regular.
-Second, we show the case where no color constraints are imposed on $\T$ and $\G$ is a block graph.
+The proof is done in three parts.
+First, we show the case where no nodes are zeroed, so the graph~$\G$ is complete and vertex-regular.
+Second, we show the case where no color constraints are imposed on~$\T$ and~$\G$ is a block graph.
 Lastly, we combine the two steps.
 Each of these steps imply further linear conditions on the set of covariance matrices.
-That is, $L_\T$ is an intersection of linear spaces.
-Since matrix inversion is a birational isomorphism, the variety $L_\T^{-1}$ is the intersection of the reciprocal varieties of the aforementioned linear spaces.
-We show that this intersection is also a toric variety.
+That is,~$L_\T$ is an intersection of linear spaces.
+Since matrix inversion is a birational isomorphism, the variety~$L_\T^{-1}$ is the intersection of the reciprocal varieties of the aforementioned linear spaces.
+We show that this intersection is also a toric variety.\\

 \textbf{Structure of the paper.} In \Cref{sec: binomial} we discuss aspects of binomial and toric ideals relevant to our work and deduce their properties under birational isomorphisms.
 These properties are critical for proving binomiality results and can also serve as tests for toricness in similar instances, without the need to explicitly find a generating set.
 In \Cref{sec: prelim}, we outline preliminaries on toric ideals, Brownian motion tree models, and colored Gaussian graphical models.
 In \Cref{sec: combinatorics}, we relate properties of a colored phylogenetic tree to the combinatorial properties of its associated colored graphical model. \Cref{sec:4}, \Cref{sec:5}, and \Cref{sec:6} are dedicated to proving \Cref{thm: main}.
+We end with a discussion of applications to phylo-genetic networks for species hybridization.

 Macaulay2 \cite{M2} code for the examples shared in this paper, as well as supporting conjectures, is available on GitHub: \url{https://github.com/esc1734/colored-zeroed-trees}.